nbrito/research/esf/2.78.140202/README.md

        integrate SQL Fingerprint NG into proprietary applications and appliances.
-These licenses generally include a perpetual license as well as providing for priority support and updates as well as helping
+These licenses generally include a perpetual license as well as providing for priority support and updates as well as helping to fund the continued development of SQL Fingerprint NG technology.
+       Please email the AUTHOR for further information.

+       If you received these files with a written license agreement or contract stating terms other than the terms above, then that alternative license agreement takes precedence over these comments.

+       Source is provided to this software because the AUTHOR believes users have a right to know exactly what a program is going to do before they run it.
+This also allows you to audit the software for security holes, but none have been found so far.

+       Source code also allows you to port SQL Fingerprint NG to new platforms, fix bugs, and add new features and new protocol modules.
+You are highly encouraged to send your changes to the AUTHOR for possible incorporation into the main distribution.
+By sending these changes to AUTHOR, it is assumed that you are offering the SQL Fingerprint NG Project, and its AUTHOR, the unlimited, non-exclusive right to reuse, modify, and relicense the code.
+SQL Fingerprint NG will always be available Open Source, but this is important because the inability to relicense code has caused devastating problems for other Free Software projects (such as KDE and NASM).
+The AUTHOR also occasionally relicense the code to third parties as discussed above.
+If you wish to specify special license conditions of your contributions, just say so when you send them.

+DISCLAIMER OF WARRANTY
+       This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE (see the GNU General Public License <http://www.gnu.org/licenses/> for more
+       details).

 perl v5.18.2                      2014-02-02                            ESF(1)
 ```